Ishigaki, Okinawa: Economy

 Ishigaki produces sugarcane and pineapples.
 Tourism is also an important part of the economy of the city.

 Transportation

 New Ishigaki Airport and Ishigaki Port serve the city.

 Climate

-Ishigaki has a tropical rainforest climate (Köppen climate classification Af) with frequent cyclones so not equatorial.
-"Summers" are hot and "winters" warm.
-Precipitation is abundant throughout the year; the rainiest months are August and September (due to tropical storm/typhoon) while the driest months are December and July.
+Ishigaki has a tropical rainforest climate (Köppen climate classification Af) with frequent tropical cyclones so not equatorial.
+"Summers" are very hot and "winters" are warm.
+Precipitation is abundant throughout the year; the rainiest months are August and September (due to tropical storms/typhoons) while the driest months are in late winter.

-Sights
+Main sights

-The town of Ishigaki has various sights to offer.
+Sights in the town of Ishigaki include: